strimzi/strimzi.github.io/_posts/2023-09-15-kafka-producer-client-essentials.md

 Optimize your producer for high message throughput and low latency.
 Use the `linger.ms` and `batch.size` configuration properties to batch more messages into a single produce request for higher throughput.
 Improve throughput of your message requests by using the `delivery.timeout.ms` property to adjust the maximum time to wait before a message is delivered and completes a send request.

+For more information, see the [Strimzi documentation on tuning producers](https://strimzi.io/docs/operators/latest/deploying#con-producer-config-properties-str).

 **Introducing further error handling**